ruby/syntax_suggest/README.md

 ## Use internals

-To use the `dead_end` gem without monkeypatching you can  `require 'dead_end/api'`.
-This will allow you to load `dead_end` and use its internals without mutating `require`.
+To use the `syntax_suggest` gem without monkeypatching you can  `require 'syntax_suggest/api'`.
+This will allow you to load `syntax_suggest` and use its internals without mutating `require`.

 Stable internal interface(s):

-- `DeadEnd.handle_error(e)`
+- `SyntaxSuggest.handle_error(e)`

 Any other entrypoints are subject to change without warning.
-If you want to use an internal interface from `dead_end` not on this list, open an issue to explain your use case.
+If you want to use an internal interface from `syntax_suggest` not on this list, open an issue to explain your use case.

 ## Development